stanfordnlp/dspy/README.md

 Composing these into the right pipelines is a hard and messy process: every time you change your pipeline, your LM, or your data, all prompts may need to change.
 To make this more systematic, **DSPy** does two things.
 First, it separates the flow of your program (`modules`) from the parameters (LM prompts and weights) of each step.
 Second, **DSPy** introduces new `optimizers`, which are LM-driven algorithms that can craft and tune the parameters of your pipeline, given a `metric` you want to maximize.

-**DSPy** can routinely teach powerful models like `GPT-3.5` or `GPT-4` and local models like `T5-base` or `Llama2-13b` to be much more reliable at tasks, i.e. having higher quality and/or avoiding specific failure patterns. **DSPy** optimizers will "compile" the _same_ program into _different_ instructions, few-shot prompts, and/or weight updates (finetunes) for each LM.
+**DSPy** can routinely teach powerful models like `GPT-3.5` or `GPT-4` and local models like `T5-base` or `Llama2-13b` to be much more reliable at tasks, i.e. having higher quality and/or avoiding specific failure patterns. **DSPy** optimizers will "compile" the _same_ program into _different_ instructions, few-shot prompts, and/or weight updates (finetunes) for each LM. **tldr;** less prompting, higher scores, and a systematic optimization-oriented approach to LMs.

 ### Table of Contents